laximit/codact/README.md

 ### Open

-This action is used to open your project, it uses a similar syntax as Create action:
+This action is used to open your project, it uses a similar syntax as the Create action:

 ```sh
 multicode open [language] [name] [editor]